Kyle Broflovski: Role in South Park

 Kyle's mother reveals in the episode "Cherokee Hair Tampons" that Kyle is diabetic and had to get a kidney transplant.
 His diabetes could explain why he gets sick more often than his classmates.

-Kyle's political stance is democracy, as seen in the episode The Wacky Molestation Adventure, where he brings democracy to the previously communist Cuba.
+Kyle has a democratic political stance, as seen in the episode The Wacky Molestation Adventure, where he brings democracy to the previously communist Cuba.

 Character

 Creation and design

 An unnamed precursor to Kyle first appeared in the first The Spirit of Christmas short, dubbed Jesus vs. Frosty, created by Parker and Stone in 1992 while they were students at the University of Colorado.
 The character was composed of construction paper cutouts and animated using stop motion.
-When asked three years later by friend Brian Graden to create another short as a video Christmas card that he could send to friends, Parker and Stone created another similarly-animated The Spirit of Christmas short, dubbed Jesus vs. Santa.
+When asked three years later by friend Brian Graden to create another short as a video Christmas card that he could send to friends, Parker and Stone created another similarly animated The Spirit of Christmas short, dubbed Jesus vs. Santa.
 In this short, which was the first appearance of Kyle styled as he is in the series, he is given his first name.
-When developing the character, Parker recalled there being only one Jewish student in his entire hometown of Conifer, Colorado, and described her as being "the token Jewish person".
+When developing the character, Parker recalled there being only one Jewish student in his entire hometown of Conifer, Colorado, and described him as being "the token Jewish person".
 Kyle next appeared on August 13, 1997, when South Park debuted on Comedy Central with the episode "Cartman Gets an Anal Probe".

 From the show's second episode, "Weight Gain 4000" (season one, 1997), Kyle, like all other characters on the show, has been animated using computer software, though he is presented to give the impression that the show still utilizes its original technique.
 In keeping with the show's animation style, Kyle is composed of simple geometrical shapes.
 He is not offered the same free range of motion associated with hand-drawn characters; his character is generally shown from only one angle, and his movements are animated in an intentionally jerky fashion.

 Kyle is usually depicted wearing winter attire that consists of a bright green ushanka, a bright orange jacket, dark green jeans, and lime-green mittens/gloves.
 The rare instances in which he is shown without his cap, he has a bright red-to-auburn Jewfro.
 His hat and hairstyle were influenced by those of James Humphrey, a character whom Matt Stone portrayed in the 1993 film Cannibal!
 The Musical.
 Matt also had a hat just like Kyle's as a kid.
 Stone cited that he came up with the voice of Kyle while he and Parker were in film class, where they would speak in high-pitched childish voices that would often get them into trouble.
-The recorded audio is edited with Pro Tools, and the pitch altered to make the voice sound more like that of a fourth grader.
+The recorded audio is edited with Pro Tools, and the pitch altered to make the voice sound more like that of a 10-year-old.